cloudevents/spec/cloudevents/extensions/zero-trust-preproposal.md

 AMQP supports metadata similar to how HTTP handles this.
 For AMQP, headers live within the message itself.
 These headers live within the AMQP message meaning that the headers are sent along with the payload, while HTTP sends headers prior to the payload being sent.

-Message properties may look something like this and is part of the content header frame where a frame is how AMQP partitions a request over the wire:
+Message properties MAY look something like this and is part of the content header frame where a frame is how AMQP partitions a request over the wire:

 ```
 {